His parents, Joy and Cecilio Santos, weren’t immediately concerned. It wasn’t the first time the high school soccer goalie had aches and pains.

 “Dr. Foreman called us crying,” says Joy.
 “He said, ‘There’s a massive tumor in Antonio’s leg and you need to go to CHOP right away.
 There’s a team there who knows you’re coming.’”

 At CHOP, oncologist Edward Attiyeh, MD, confirmed Antonio had a cancerous tumor, but they needed to determine the exact diagnosis.
-Antonio was referred to John P. Dormans, MD, FACS, chief of Orthopedics and a biopsy confirmed the tumor was a rare bone cancer.
+Antonio was referred to John P. Dormans, MD, FACS, then-chief of Orthopedics and a biopsy confirmed the tumor was a rare bone cancer.

 “Dr. Dormans told us it was a cancer called Ewing sarcoma, and that it had spread down to his right ankle, up to his right hip and into his lungs,” says Joy.
 At that point, oncologist Richard Womer, MD, and Dava Szalda, MD, joined Antonio’s growing team at CHOP.